 Mitigating and extenuating circumstances may be considered and may lessen the charge or penalty a defendant faces.
 Mitigating circumstances lessen the moral or legal consequences of a crime.
 Extenuating circumstances excuse or justify conduct.
 An expert understanding of the law surroundings these principles is critical to your defense.
 It is crucial to your freedom and defense that you retain a criminal defense attorney with experience defending murder cases and/or other homicide charges, who can develop and tell your story to the prosecution and/or a jury.

 Our firm will do everything possible to defend your freedom and your future.
 As a former prosecutor, John knows being charged with a crime does not mean you are guilty.
 You have the right to the presumption of innocence and representation by the best criminal defense attorney you can find.
-When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact Cannon Law Firm in Oklahoma City for your defense.
+When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact CANNON & ASSOCIATES in Oklahoma City for your defense.

 Our firm I will investigate the allegations; examine law enforcement conduct; interview all potential witnesses; examine credibility issues with your accusers; identify all potential defenses; and identify every weakness in the prosecution’s case.

 John has been recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges, as evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today.
+Contact CANNON & ASSOCIATES today.